(Note: Speaking of journalism and boxes of Pandoras, I have touched up an oldie but, I hope, goodie).

 King’s way of signaling to reporters that a veto was likely was to drawl, “Well, we’re gonna take a good, long look at that one.”
 Much easier to read than the poker-faced Belshaw — this is New Mexico, after all, not Belshaw’s gritty Chicago — King also would give you a grin and the wink of an eye.

-Harmon had least three editors over him.
-All of them kept typewriters in their glassed-in offices, even after computers were introduced, and were fond of tapping out what they thought were smart story ideas and having them rushed to the beleaguered city editor for assignment to the myriad reporters they imagined were lounging around the newsroom with nothing to do.
+Harmon had several editors over him.
+They kept electric typewriters in their glassed-in offices, even after computers were introduced, and some were fond of tapping out what they thought were smart story ideas and sending them to the beleaguered city editor for assignment to the hordes of reporters they imagined were lounging around the newsroom with nothing to do.

-I suspected that Harmon did not always agree with the brilliance of these proposed assignments.
+I suspected that Harmon did not always immediately see the brilliance of these proposed assignments.

 Over the years, I noticed that he often slid file folders and various typewritten memoranda into his lower right desk drawer after giving them a good, long look.